Reductive group actions: The Satake compactification

 \end{remark}

 For future reference we briefly make the connection of our theory to the classical theory of symmetric spaces of non-compact type.
-For this let $k=\RR$, let $G$ be a semisimple group, let $\sG:=G(\RR)^0$ be the connected components of the real points, let $\sK\subseteq \sG$ be a maximal compact subgroup, and let $K\subseteq G$ be its Zariski closure in $G$.
-Then $\sX=\sG/\sK$ is a symmetric space and $X:=G/K$ is an $\RR$-variety with $\sX\subseteq X(\RR)$.
+For this let $k=\RR$, let $G$ be a semisimple group, let $\sG:=G(\RR)^0$ be the connected components of the real points, let $\sK\subseteq \sG$ be a maximal compact subgroup, and let $\overline\sK\subseteq G$ be its Zariski closure in $G$.
+Then $\sX=\sG/\sK$ is a symmetric space and $X=G/\overline\sK$ is an $\RR$-variety with $\sX\subseteq X(\RR)$.
+If $G$ is of adjoint type $\sX$ has a distinguished compactification by a manifold with corners called the \emph{maximal Satake compactification}.
+See \cite{BorelJi}*{\S I.10} for details.

 \begin{proposition}

 Let $\sX=\sG/\sK$ be a symmetric space.
 Assume that $G$ is of adjoint type.
 Then the closure of $\sX$ in $X\st(\RR)$ is the maximal Satake compactification of $\sX$.

 \end{proposition}